1. Housing Duration and Interest Rates: Evidence from Reaching-for-Income Investors, job market paper

 Awards: Canadian Securities Institute Research Foundation PhD Award

-Finalist of the 2025 Bank of Canada Graduate Student Paper Award,
+Bank of Canada Graduate Student Paper Award (2025)

 Semi-finalist for the Best Paper Award at the 2025 FMA Annual Meeting